frovedis/frovedis/doc/manual/manual_python.md

 Where z = wTx.
 By default (threshold=0.5), if f(wTx) > 0.5, the response is
 positive (1), else the response is negative (0).

+In the multiclass case, the training algorithm uses the one-vs-rest (OvR) scheme.
+Currently the "multinomial" option is supported only by the "sag" solvers.
 Frovedis provides implementation of logistic regression with two different
+optimizers:
-optimizers: (1) stochastic gradient descent with minibatch and (2) LBFGS optimizer.
+(1) stochastic gradient descent with minibatch
+(2) LBFGS optimizer
+They can handle both dense and sparse input.

 The simplest method to solve optimization problems of the form **min f(w)** is gradient descent.
 Such first-order optimization methods well-suited for